euphonie/study-notes/Engineering Tools/Cloud/GCP/Monitoring & Management.md

 - Run test suites
 - If test are successful code can be promoted to a release branch

+**CD Pipeline**
+- The deployment system deploys the application images to the staging environment
+- Runs integration tests, performance tests and more
+- If tests are successful the image is tagged as a release candidate
+- Approval of relase candid

 ##  Cloud Build